Automating Linux File Backups With Bash

 sr0 11:0 1 1024M 0 rom

 From the output, I can see that my usb drive is listed as sdb.
 Now I’m going to format the drive and encrypt it with luks.
 Before we encrypt it, we need to generate a key to decrypt it.
-We can use a password, but then we won’t be able to automate the process because it will prompt for the password.
+We can use a password, but then we will have to enter it manually.

 To create the key file,